Make boxes-and-lines diagrams from text

 If UserService hasn’t been declared yet, it’s created automatically from the edge.

-Metadata uses pipe syntax with key: value pairs separated by commas.
+Metadata uses key: value pairs separated by commas.
 Common keys:

 • Tag aliases (e.g., t: Backend where t is a tag alias)